carpetxie/ORM/README.md

 We note a **10.2%** increase against the AI using the `ORM` as opposed to my `vibes methodology`.
 Moreover, we reduced their global average win rate by more than **40%** using the `ORM`.

-## Reflection

-The biggest takeaway is in naturally discovering the importance of loss.
-I wanted to stray away from a uniform distribution, knowing that I ought to tune my hyperparameters to be more biased to recent events.
-Yet, how do I know which direction to tune?
-I realised that loss is the metric that defines directionality for us.

 ---